 But, because they provide such important protection, homeowners may be required to replace existing outlets with GFCIs in certain locations.

-Installing GFCI outlets is usually a simple procedure.
+Installing ground fault circuit interrupter outlets is usually a simple procedure.
 Here is the step by step procedure to follow.

 - First, make sure that the power to the circuit is off.
 (Test with an electrical tester.)

 - Remove the existing outlet, noting the “hot” wire (usually black) and the “neutral” wire (usually white).
 Connect the feed wires to the terminals marked LINE, black to black and white to white.

 - If there are ongoing wires which continue to the next outlet on the circuit, connect them to the terminals marked LOAD, again black to black and white to white.
 (It’s important to maintain the correct “polarity” to prevent the GFCI from cutting out, even when you are not using an electric appliance.)

 - Splice together the ground wires (bare or green) and connect them with a pigtail to the screw at the back of the box.

 - When you have secured the GFCI to the receptacle box and restored power, check the device by pushing the “test” button, which simulates a leak in the current.
 The power should shut off.
 You can then push the “reset” button to restore power.

 How to Test/Troubleshoot GFCI

 Testing ground fault circuit interrupter is important for the continuous operation of GFCI.